PrefectHQ/prefect-intel/README.md

 Updating the submodule will automatically update the `prefect` Python module unless you did not use an editable install.

-If you do not perform a `git submodule update` after running `git pull`
+If you do not perform a `git submodule update` after running `git pull`, the module will not be updated.

 ## Troubleshooting